Conservation-restoration of the Statue of Liberty: Pre-restoration documentation efforts

 Earlier in 1982, the French American Committee began looking for U.S. consultants to complement the technical work already begun by the four French consultants.
 They would need to prepare a detailed diagnostic report to investigate the conditions of the Statue in further detail, as many of the French consultants were unfamiliar with the construction procedures and standards, and the design and business practices employed in the United States.
-The inclusion of American participation was of obvious and pragmatic necessity to the restoration work that lay ahead.
 Several architects, structural engineers, and representatives from the NPS were brought aboard on the project.
 Construction work would be assigned to U.S. contractors, and by July 1983, a joint diagnostic report was completed by the newly joint group of consultants and presented to NPS officials.
 By December 1983, the U.S. group assumed many of the responsibilities concerning the design aspect of the project, and by August 1984, the U.S. team terminated its contract with the French American Committee, owing to the Committee's considerable fundraising problems and other related matters.
 The associate architect for the restoration was Thierry Despont, who would later rise to prominence as the architect of homes for Bill Gates and Les Wexner.

 Just prior to the restoration efforts, there were an insufficient number of photographs documenting the initial reassembly of the statue (when it had been given), and too few photographs documenting the condition of the statue since its construction that were relevant to the maintenance of the statue.
 The NPS vowed to support the historical documentation effort, and a photographer was hired to photograph the entirety of the restoration—before, during, and after.
 Owing to this decision, an archive of two hundred large format photographs—both black and white, and multicolor—were developed for NPS and the Historic American Engineering Record (HAER).
 According to The New York Times, the American Society of Civil Engineers (ASCE) would also be donating a set of three-dimensional computer drawings of the statue, rendered in the computer-aided design (CAD) program.
 The drawings were to aid in the future maintenance of the statue.
 These drawings were later given to the NPS, and were important in analyzing the wind bearing capacity of the structure within the statue.